Systematic search for singularities in 3D Euler flows: Solution approach

 The step size $\tau_n$ in \eqref{eq:RCG} is determined by solving the arc-search problem

 using a suitable derivative-free approach, such as a variant of Brent's algorithm ~\citep{numRecipes}.
 Due to the presence of the retraction operator \eqref{eq:R} in \eqref{eq:RCG}, the search in \eqref{eq:arcsearch} is performed following a geodesic arc on the manifold $\M_1$, this problem can be regarded as a generalization of the more common line search approach \citep{numRecipes}.
-An application of a Riemannian conjugate gradient method to solve an infinite-dimensional minimization problem with a similar structure arising in quantum fluids is described by \citep{DanailaProtas2017}.